Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 Fear can be more powerful than reality.
 So fight through that fear.
 Invoke the tools and strategies at your disposal to help you overcome the fear of failure.
 Your goals, dreams, and desires are too important.
 You must pull out all the stops to bully your way through fear.

 The boy got really scared several times throughout his journey.
-At one point it seems he was going to be killed.
+At one point, it seemed he was going to be killed.
 But his courage kept him alive.

 Sometimes what we are searching for is already inside us.

-For the longest while I used the term “finding purpose”.
-But the truth is purpose isn’t lost somewhere.
+For the longest time, I used the term “finding purpose”.
+But the truth is, purpose isn’t lost somewhere.
 It’s within us.
-But sometimes taking a journey may be the only way to discover what our purpose is.
+But sometimes, taking a journey of self-reflection may be the only way to discover what our purpose is.

 “We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.”